davedelong/time/Documentation/2-Usage/5-Differences.md

 # Differences

-In `Time`, the calendrical interval between two `Values` is expressed via the `Difference` type.
-Like `Value`, it also has two generic parameters that define the range of represented units.
-The generic parameters *usually* match the parameters of the two `Values`, but you can explicitly request different kinds of differences.
+In `Time`, the calendrical interval between two `TimePeriods` is expressed via the `Difference` type.
+Like `TimePeriod`, it also has two generic parameters that define the range of represented units.
+The generic parameters *usually* match the parameters of the two `TimePeriods`, but you can explicitly request different kinds of differences.

 ```swift